quasarframework/quasar/docs/src/pages/options/quasar-icon-sets.md

 }
 ```

-Then register this boot file into `/quasar.config.js`:
+Then register this boot file into the `/quasar.config` file:

 ```js
 boot: [